Are you traveling with a pet or thinking of bringing your pet to the parks with you? Please consider the following information before you visit.

 Bears occur throughout the parks and are common on all trails, paved or unpaved, as well as in campgrounds, parking lots, and other developed areas.
 All park bears are wild and interactions with dogs may lead to an unpredictable outcome, including an injury to the dog, bear, or the owner.

 What About Service Dogs?

 Service dogs are permitted anywhere their companion goes.
 For information on what qualifies as a service dog and for safety information, please visit our Service Animals page.

 Nearby Areas Where Pets Are Permitted

-In the National Forest, pets are allowed on trails.
-But the leash must be less than 6 feet (1.8 meters) long.
-See map below for locations of national forest areas adjoining Sequoia and Kings Canyon National Parks.
-Giant Sequoia National Monument is administered by the U.S. Forest Service.
+In the national forest lands that surround these parks, leashed pets are allowed on trails.
+Leashes must be less than 6 feet (1.8 meters) long.
+See the map below for locations of national forest areas adjoining Sequoia and Kings Canyon National Parks.
+Sequoia National Forest and Giant Sequoia National Monument is administered by the U.S. Forest Service.

 Last updated: September 4, 2020